-Child custody is very difficult to deal with especially if opposing parents are involved, it is even more complex when there is uncontested divorce.
-When it comes to divorce in Florida child custody laws are designed in such a way that both 2 parents can work together to provide a better upbringing for their child, it’s the responsibility of both parents to provide maintenance, education and any care that’s needed for their child.
-Determining who will be responsible for child custody depends on a lot of factors, if will be determined based on whether the parent is morally fit to take care of the child and also the age level of the child will also be considered.
+Child custody is very difficult to deal with especially if opposing parents are involved, it is even more complex when there is a contested divorce.
+When it comes to divorce in Florida child custody laws are designed in such a way that both parents can work together to provide a better upbringing for their child, it’s the responsibility of both parents to provide maintenance, education and any care that’s needed for their child.
+Determining who will be responsible for child custody depends on a lot of factors, it will be determined based on whether the parent is morally fit to take care of the child and also the age level of the child will also be considered.

 Child Custody Cases

-When divorce arises and the 2 parents are at dispute on who should take care of the child, Florida court will decide on the responsibility of each parent.
+When divorce arises and the parents are at dispute on who should take care of the child, Florida court will decide on the responsibility of each parent.
 Florida law was passed in 2008 that prohibits one single parent from having full child custody.
-Instead of having child custody it’s now called “time sharing”, in this case the court will decide the time that will be allocated for each parent.
+Instead of having child custody it’s now called “time sharing”, in this case, the court will decide the time that will be allocated for each parent.